-- Analytic method: compute the Igusa invariants in $\mathbb C$ with sufficient precision to recover the class polynomials. - p-adic lifting: lift the Igusa invariants in $\mathbb{Q}p$ with sufficient precision to recover the class polynomials (require specific splitting behavior of p in K). - CRT: compute the class polynomials modulo small primes, and use the CRT to reconstruct the class polynomials.
+- Analytic method: compute the Igusa invariants in $\mathbb C$ with sufficient precision to recover the class polynomials. - p-adic lifting: lift the Igusa invariants in \mathbb{Q}p with sufficient precision to recover the class polynomials (require specific splitting behavior of p in K). - CRT: compute the class polynomials modulo small primes, and use the CRT to reconstruct the class polynomials.

-In genus 1, the analytic and CRT method are quasi-linear in the size of the output $\Rightarrow$ computation bounded by memory.
+In genus 1, all these methods are quasi-linear in the size of the output \Rightarrow computation bounded by memory.
 But we can construct directly the class polynomials modulo p with the explicit CRT.